-Another version of the button that returns can be be turn on/off.
+Another version of the button that can be turned on/off.
 It returns the current state.

 SliderHorizontal

 A slider button, which has values between two numbers.
 A step-size value can also be set to specify in which interval between min and max values can take.
 It returns the current value.